iZucken/rig-stats/README.md

 ### About

 Command to compute rig layer split rates from rig stat input files.
-It is consciously not optimised for high volume inputs.
+Not optimised for high volume inputs.

 ### Setup